thoughtbot/maintaining-open-source-projects/book/03-git.md

 * Think if you should backport it to previous releases.
 * Make it easily reversible for future you (just in case).
-* Make it easy (for future you when debugging related functionality) to remember and understand the context and discussion in this PR.
+* Make it easy (for future you when debugging related functionality) to remember and understand the context and discussion around this patch.

 Let’s see how good usage of Git can help with these goals.